This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 A study from UCLA in 2006 investigated the effects of six different berry varieties, including the blackberry, on the growth of oral, breast, colon and prostate cancers.
 Each of the six berry extracts prohibited cancer growth to some degree, urging researchers to continue looking into the impact these berries can have in treating cancer.

 The incredible nutrient load of blackberries makes them a remarkable candidate for peak mental health.
-Preliminary studies focused on motor skills and short-term memory retention find that blackberries have great potential in increasing brain performance, like many other berries high in antioxidants, which is why berries are among some of the top brain foods.
+Preliminary studies focused on motor skills and short-term memory retention have found that blackberries have great potential in increasing brain performance, like many other berries high in antioxidants, which is why berries are among some of the top brain foods.

 Manganese is one nutrient present in high levels in blackberries that’s vital to brain functioning.
 A notable percentage of manganese in your body is found in the synapses of your brain.